DougManuel/ds-presentation/README.md

 Fortunately, many sources of data come with standarized metadata.
 For example, there are over ten thousand databases with 5 million variables available at [ICPSR](https://www.icpsr.umich.edu/icpsrweb/), all with metadata encoded using the Data Documentation Initiative((DDI)[https://www.ddialliance.org]).
 Aim to publish your results with metadata to allow machine-actionable uses of your research, in addition to ensure reliable reproduciblity and transparency.
 For example, we publish our algorihtms using Predictive Modelling Mark-up Language ((PMML)[http://dmg.org]).

 A challenge is a lack of well-developed tools to use metadata in your project (beyond variable and category lables).
 We've created an [R library](http://bllflow.projectbiglife.ca) that helps use and maintain metadata.

+_Tip: Add titles for tables that you share with others -- in the same way you already add titles to figures and plots.
+Yes!
+Titles are metadata.
+You wouldn't make a plot without a title, so why are you...._

 ## Imperitives